Phone coaching and home monitoring aim to tame high blood pressure in women after preeclampsia

 Summary

-This study tests whether a mobile health program—including home blood pressure monitoring and virtual coaching—can help midlife women better control high blood pressure after having had pregnancy complications like preeclampsia.
-About 50 women will be assigned to either the program or usual care.
-The goal is to see if the program lowers blood pressure more than standard care over three months.
+This study tests whether a mobile health program—combining home blood pressure monitoring with virtual coaching—can help midlife women control high blood pressure after having had a hypertensive disorder of pregnancy (like preeclampsia).
+About 50 women who had such a pregnancy 10 to 20 years ago and now have stage 2 hypertension will be assigned to either the program or usual care.
+The main goal is to see if the program lowers systolic blood pressure more than standard care over three months.

 Get updates